SparkliTwizzl/plurality-utilities/README.md

 }
 ```

-##### 4.1.2.2 - There's no limit on how many entries an input file can have, and entries and fields dont have to be unique.
+##### 4.1.2.2 - There's no limit on how many entries an input file can have, and entries and fields dont have to be unique

 If you want to, for example, have the same set of names paired with a different pronoun and/or decoration, you can include multiple entries that are the same aside from small changes (see below).

 **IMPORTANT NOTE:** All tag fields *should* be unique in order for the generated script to work correctly, even though Petrichor wont take issue with it.
 If a tag field is repeated, only the first one in the script will work.

 Example: